jessika/jessika.dev/posts/remark42-integration.md

    ```
 1. Verify that you have admin privileges.
 Sign in to the comment system with your admin account.
 You should see additional settings and the option to disable comments.

 Congratulations!
-At this point, you should have comments enabled on your website and administrative abilities.
+At this point, you should have comments with admin privileges enabled on your website.